-Former NBA commissioner David Stern dies at 77
+Former NBA Commissioner David Stern dies at 77

+NEW YORK (AP) �� David Stern had basketball as a passion and law as a profession, one he figured he could return to if a job at the NBA didn’t work out.

+Instead he went to Europe, Asia and plenty of other places around the world, bringing with him a league that was previously an afterthought in the U.S. and turning it into a global powerhouse.

-NEW YORK (AP) — David Stern, the basketball-loving lawyer who took the NBA around the world for 30 years as its longest-serving commissioner and oversaw its growth into a global powerhouse, died Wednesday.
+Stern, who spent 30 years as the NBA’s longest-serving commissioner and one of the best in sports history, died Wednesday.
 He was 77.

-Stern suffered a brain hemorrhage on December 12 and underwent emergency surgery.
-The league said he died with his wife, Dianne, and their family at his bedside.
+“Without David Stern, the NBA would not be what it is today,” Hall of Famer Michael Jordan said.
+“He guided the league through turbulent times and grew the league into an international phenomenon, creating opportunities that few could have imagined before.”

 “The entire basketball community is heartbroken,” the National Basketball Players Association said.
 “David Stern earned and deserved inclusion in our land of giants.”